nbzeman/indy-sdk/README.md

 ## Understanding Hyperledger Indy

-If you have just started learning about self-sovereign identity, here are some resources to increase your understanding:
+If you've just started learning about self-sovereign identity, here are some resources to increase your understanding:

 * This extended tutorial introduces Indy, explains how the whole ecosystem works, and how the functions in the SDK can be used to construct rich clients: [Indy-SDK Getting-Started Guide](doc/getting-started/getting-started.md)